eirikeve/maze/README.md

 Written in Python 3.

 # Usage
-If using directly form a CLI, call: `python maze.py height width [random seed]`
+If using directly from terminal, call: `python maze.py height width [random seed]`

 Otherwise, use `getMaze(xlength, ylength, random_seed)`